-You might think that bathrooms would be the perfect environment for plants, but you really need to choose wisely.
+You might think that bathrooms would be the perfect environment for plants, but you need to choose wisely.
 Even though there will be plenty of warm, humid air when someone is showering, it can get much colder when the room is left empty for hours, especially at night.
 These wide temperature fluctuations are not ideal for many plants.

-In addition, many bathrooms have low levels of sunlight, if they have windows at all.
+Also, many bathrooms have low levels of sunlight, if they have windows at all.
 Don’t give up if that’s the case with your bathroom.
 Fluorescent bulbs will give off a light in wavelengths plants can use.

-These 3 caveats – low light, high humidity, and temperature swings – need to be factored in when choosing plants for a bathroom.
+These 3 caveats–low light, high humidity, and temperature swings–need to be factored in when choosing plants for a bathroom.
 On the plus side, you won’t have to reach far for water and plants help purify the air, a nice feature in a bathroom.

 Every bathroom is different.
 You will need to judge the amount of light and warmth in yours before deciding what to grow.
 Finding the right plant will take some finesse.
-You may need to move your plants around to find the ideal light and that can change from season to season. but here are some suggestions of plants that will do in average bathroom conditions.
+You may need to move your plants around to find the ideal light, and that can change from season to season.
+But here are some suggestions of plants that will do in average bathroom conditions.

 01 of 19